BuckyBuck135/codestitch-helper/README.md

 The `SectionNavigationProvider` allows users to quickly jump between sections of the document, especially helpful for large files with numerous sections marked by comments or headings.

+### 7. Download SVG Assets
+The `codestitchHelper.downloadSvgAssets` command allows the user to download SVG assets and quickly modify the src paths in batch.
+It can be used from the command palette or the extension sidebar.

 ## Installation

 1. Open Visual Studio Code.